 The Norfolk Learning Disabilities Service is organised through five locality teams:

 How do I refer to the team?

-If you need an assessment from the Norfolk Learning Disability Service you should contact the Social Care Centre of Expertise (SCCE) on 0344 800 8020, who will help you with the assessment process.
+If you need an assessment from the Norfolk Learning Disability Service you should contact the Social Care Community Engagement (SCCE) on 0344 800 8020, who will help you with the assessment process.
 SCCE may decide you also need to have an assessment from the Learning Disabilities Service.
 To do this they will refer you to your local Learning Disability Locality Team.